techmo-pl/sarmata-client/python/README.md

                         be mono, 8kHz or 16kHz.
   --mic                 Use microphone as an audio source (instead of wave
                         file).
+  --session-id SESSION_ID
+                        Session ID to be passed to the service.
+If not specified, the service will generate a default session ID itself.
+  --grpc-timeout GRPC_TIMEOUT
+                        Timeout in milliseconds used to set gRPC deadline - how long the client is willing to wait for a reply from the server.
+If not specified, the service will set the deadline to a very large number.
   --service-settings SERVICE_SETTINGS
                         Semicolon-separated list of key=value pairs defining
                         settings to be sent to service via gRPC request.